2024-2025 Edition

 Prior to Barnard credit for students entering as first-year students

-First-year students with a record of prior coursework taken as non-matriculants at an accredited college in the United States may request up to 15 points of transfer credit (the courses must be intended primarily for college students and taught at the college by members of its faculty, and must be in excess of the courses required for the high school diploma).
+First-year students with a record of prior coursework taken as non-matriculants at an accredited, degree-granting college or universitymay request up to 15 points of transfer credit.
+The courses must be intended primarily for college students and taught at the college by members of its faculty, and must be in excess of the courses required for the high school diploma.
 Such work will be evaluated after the student has completed 12 points at Barnard.

 Attendance